namanhd/hailstone/README.md

 Built on top of `piecewisePoly`, the function `retriggerWith` plays a melody using a "synth/instrument".
 This is done by "restarting" an instrument node on every new note, rather than letting the instrument sound evolve independently of the notes.

 An *instrument* is any function parameterized by a Node emitting `Now` values.
-A `Now` describes the instantaneous playing parameters of a note, such as pitch, volume/amplitude, envelope progress, and potentially other values; a stream of `Now` is rendered from the higher-level static `Cell` or `ArticulatedCell` specification of a note.
+A `Now` describes the instantaneous playing parameters of a note, such as pitch, volume/amplitude, envelope progress, and potentially other values; a stream of `Now` is rendered from the higher-level static `Cell` specification of a note.

 This way, instruments/synths can react in their own way to a note's volume, envelope, or any other high-level modulating parameter.
 We'll also have room to implement e.g. note-level effects with per-note parameters such as per-note vibrato or portamento.

 ### Node graphs

 The Node datatype is really just a binary tree.
-However, audio nodes/units like the ones in the Web Audio API, or any other modular audio environment such as Pd or Max, are nodes in an *audio graph*, not just a tree.
+However, audio nodes or units in most APIs are in an *audio graph*, not just a tree.
 A Node should be able to direct its output to multiple nodes (i.e. have multiple parents), which is impossible to represent with a tree.

 #### Observable sharing at the EDSL level
-It turns out that we can add this feature to our tree datatype using an old EDSL-building trick, *observable sharing*, which makes visible to the embedded language the host (embedding) language's name bindings and value reuse.
+We can add this feature to our tree datatype using *observable sharing*, which makes visible to the embedded language the host (embedding) language's name bindings and value reuse.
 There's a good [writeup on this](https://github.com/HeinrichApfelmus/reactive-banana/blob/master/reactive-banana/doc/design/design.md) and [its implementation in reactive-banana](https://github.com/HeinrichApfelmus/reactive-banana/blob/master/reactive-banana/src/Reactive/Banana/Prim/High/Cached.hs), with relevant citations.
-All proposed realizations in Haskell involve using `unsafePerformIO` to keep a sort of private IO mutable variable in each initialization of an object to be shared.
+Like the implementation in reactive-banana, we use `unsafePerformIO` to keep a sort of private IO mutable variable in each initialization of an object to be shared.

-*This is a slimy hack that breaks referential transparency* (on purpose), but it is useful, self-contained, and grants compute efficiency.
-In our case, as long as nodes are run via `runNode` with a properly-incremented `SigEnv`, this won't change the denotation of the program; i.e. using `share` should not change the resulting audio; it merely improves performance.
+There may be a way to clean up this `unsafePerformIO` use into something safe and proper, though this works for now. *This is a slimy hack that breaks referential transparency* (on purpose), but it is useful, self-contained, and grants compute efficiency.

+In our case, as long as nodes are run via `runNode` with a properly-incremented `SigEnv`, this won't change the meaning of the program; i.e. using `share` should not change the resulting audio; it merely improves performance.

 I've implemented this as the function `share :: Node e x -> Node e x`.
 In a portion of code such as
 ```haskell